-For many people starting inner work there is an idea or belief that in order to achieve peace and happiness we need to take control of our thoughts and our emotions.
+For many people starting inner work when learning about the connecting consciousness meaning, there is an idea or belief that in order to achieve peace and happiness we need to take control of our thoughts and our emotions.
 That it is only by having power over them that we can decide (with our mind) when to feel certain things and which thoughts to think.
-This is echoed in self help books, groups, and courses where terms such as ‘spiritual warrior’ are used.
+This is echoed in self-help books, groups, and courses where terms such as ‘spiritual warrior’ are used.
 There is an underlying desire there to fight against the ego, to fight against and reject what we don’t want in ourselves.

-Connecting with consciousness will change that relationship to your mind and release you from the control it appears to have over you.
+Connecting with consciousness will change the relationship to your mind and release you from the control it appears to have over you.

 Something that I guide people who want to change the relationship to their mind into, is to start exercising their attention.
 Before we start practicing directing it consciously, it’s being pulled along by our thoughts, impulses, and shiny objects dangled in from of our eyes, like email notifications and facial expressions.
 This is much like going to the gym.
 You will start observing it being pulled along and you will bring it back to your breathing, your presence, or a specific focus point.

 Once it’s easier for you to notice when it’s being pulled along, and to direct it at your own will, the fun begins.
 Now you can start shifting the quality of your attention, from only being aware of objects and thoughts to become aware of more subtle layers like awareness.
 You can start directing your attention inward and use it as a flashlight to explore parts of your being you hadn’t noticed before.
 This is when you with practice can move into the experience of yourself as consciousness.